 Some things in South Korea are cheaper than Western countries.
 For example, dinner at a nice restaurant may cost roughly $7 USD per person.
 Cities like Seoul have great public transportation, reducing your need for taxis or a car.

 If your internship is unpaid and you need to make money, you can try to find a job teaching English at a local Hagwon.
 Hagwons are afterschool English learning centers that often hire foreigners to teach classes to children.
 Just be sure you’re working on the correct visa, or you may be deported!

 Work culture in South Korea is vastly different from that of the USA and Europe.
 Interns can often find it difficult to navigate the foreign business culture, but interning in South Korea is the best way to become accustomed to Asian business practices.

 The relationship between employers and employees is much different in South Korea than it is in many Western countries.
-Employees are expected to dedicate themselves completely to their work, and respect their boss’s authority without question.
-You may also be expected to socialize with your collogues outside of the office, often with little notice.
-Dinner, drinks and karaoke are common activities in most Korean companies.
+Employees are expected to dedicate themselves completely to their work and respect their boss’s authority without question.
+You may also be expected to socialize with your colleagues outside of the office, often with little notice.
+Dinner, drinks, and karaoke are common activities in most Korean companies.

 You may be surprised that your boss will encourage you to drink after work.
-In America and Europe, becoming drunk in front of your colleagues is a huge embarrassment.
-In Korea it’s a major part of the business culture.
+In the U.S. and Europe, becoming drunk in front of your colleagues is a huge embarrassment.
+In Korea, it’s a significant part of the business culture.

 While some competitive internships may expect you to speak Korean and English fluently, others may only request English fluency.
 Many organizations in South Korea speak English, so you should be able to communicate effectively with your coworkers.